Policy Optimization over General State and Action Spaces: Policy Dual Averaging

 \subsection{The Generic Algorithmic Scheme}

-~ In this section, we assume that we have access to exact action-value function $Q^\pi$ for a given policy $\pi$.
+~ In this section, we assume access to the exact action-value function $Q^\pi$ for a given policy $\pi$.
 We present a basic policy dual averaging method for RL and establish its convergence properties.

-Let $\|\cdot\|$ be given norm in action space $\cA$ and $\omega: \cA \to \bbr$ be a strongly convex function w.r.t. to given$\|\cdot\|$ and $D(\cdot, \cdot)$ be its associated Bregman distance defined in \eqnok{eq:omega_strong_convexity}.
-At the $k$-iteration of the PDA method (see Algorithm~\ref{basic_pda}), we minimize $\Psi_k$ defined as the weighted sum of the advantage functions plus the regularization term $ \lambda_k D(\pi_0(s), a)$ (see \eqnok{eq:PDA_step}).
+Let $\|\cdot\|$ be a given norm in action space $\cA$ and $\omega: \cA \to \bbr$ be a strongly convex function w.r.t. the given $\|\cdot\|$, and let $D(\cdot, \cdot)$ be its associated Bregman distance defined in \eqnok{eq:omega_strong_convexity}.
+At the $k$th iteration of the PDA method (see Algorithm~\ref{basic_pda}), we minimize $\Psi_k$ defined as the weighted sum of the advantage functions plus the regularization term $ \lambda_k D(\pi_0(s), a)$ (see \eqnok{eq:PDA_step}).
 For notational convenience, we set $\Psi_{-1}(s, a) = \lambda_{-1} D(\pi_0(s), a)$ for some $\lambda_{-1} \ge 0$.
 Since $\psi^{\pi_{t}}(s, a)$ differs from $Q^{\pi_{t}}(s, a) + h^a(s)$ by a constant independent of $a$, the update in \eqnok{eq:PDA_step} is equivalent to \eqnok{eq:PDA_step1}, and we only need to evaluate the action-value function $Q^{\pi_{k}}(s, a)$ at each iteration.
 Different from the PMD method in the previous section, the prox-center $\pi_0(s)$ in the regularization term $ \lambda_k D(\pi_0(s), a)$ does not change over different iterations.
 This fact makes it more convenient to implement function approximation techniques in PDA.
 While it is easy to see that PDA is equivalent to PMD under certain specific settings (e.g. in the tabular setting with KL divergence as the Bregman distance), the algorithmic scheme of PDA is different from PMD in general, and its convergence for solving general RL problems has not been studied before in the literature.